-- 1. In addition to the overarching design principles set out in Policy QOP 1, the design of the public realm will be expected to: - a.
+- 1. In addition to the overarching design principles set out in Policy QOP 1, where relevant, the design of the public realm will be expected to: - a.
 Create diverse, vibrant buildings and spaces which contribute to supporting a range of public activity; - b.
-Comply with the accessible and inclusive public realm standards set out in the Northumberland Design Guide; - c.
+Be physically and socially accessible and inclusive; - c.
 Be clearly defined from private spaces; - d.
-Have a clear hierarchy of routes and spaces, be faced by active frontages and maximise natural surveillance; - e.
+Have a clear hierarchy of routes and spaces, which are faced by active frontages and maximise natural surveillance; - e.
 Prioritise pedestrian and cycle movement and facilitate access to public transport wherever possible; - f.
 Avoid dominance of vehicles and ensure that parking, where included, is sensitively integrated; - g.
 Maximise urban greening, including the use of street trees and other vegetation as appropriate; - h.
-Respond to opportunities to incorporate public art; and - i.
+Respond to opportunities to incorporate public art where possible; and - i.
 Incorporate appropriate street furniture, lighting and surface materials.